 The treatment for sensitive teeth depends on what is causing your sensitivity.
-Sedona dentist Roy Daniels invites you to make an appointment to diagnose your tooth sensitivity cause, and get treatment for it.
+Sedona dentist Chris Marsh invites you to make an appointment to diagnose your tooth sensitivity cause, and get treatment for it.

-Dr. Daniels may suggest a variety of treatments for your sensitive teeth.
+Dr. Marsh may suggest a variety of treatments for your sensitive teeth.

 - Desensitizing toothpaste for areas where dentin has been exposed, along with a soft bristled toothbrush and less aggressive brushing.
 Our dental hygienist can give you excellent tips.

 - Surgical gum grafts are sometimes suggested when you have an exposed root.
 If your tooth has lost gum tissue from the root, this will protect the root and reduce sensitivity.
 Getting this treated early can not only reduce your tooth sensitivity, but save you from loosing that tooth later from gum disease or root cavities.

 - A filling, crown or bonding may be used to correct your sensitive tooth to correct decay or a flawed filling that results in sensitivity

 - A root canal if your sensitive tooth is severe and persistent.

 Make an appointment now to get your sensitive teeth looked at.
 It’s easy, and your dental pain does not have to continue.